cockroachdb/docs/v19.2/performance-benchmarking-with-tpc-c-100k-warehouses.md

 ## Step 4.
 Import the TPC-C dataset

 CockroachDB offers a pre-built `workload` binary for Linux that includes the TPC-C benchmark.
-At the moment, however, some required optimizations aren't present in the pre-built binary, so you'll need to clone the [`cockroach` repo](https://github.com/cockroachdb/cockroach), build a custom binary on your local machine, and then put the binary on the VMs for running TPC-C.
+At the moment, however, some required optimizations aren't present in the pre-built binary, so you'll need to clone the [`cockroach` repo](https://github.com/cockroachdb/cockroach), build a custom binary on your local machine, and then put the binary on the VMs for importing the dataset and running TPC-C.

 1. [Install prerequisites and clone the `cockroach` GitHub repo](https://cockroachlabs.atlassian.net/wiki/x/TgHPCg).